Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

-If you want a manager-managed LLC, you usually have to say so in the Articles of Organization or in the operating agreement (depending on the state).
-Otherwise, states generally consider an LLC to be member-managed automatically.
+If you want a manager-managed LLC, you have to say so in the Articles of Organization or in the operating agreement (depending on the state).
+Otherwise, states consider an LLC to be member-managed.

-CT Tip: Either way (i.e., member-managed or manger-managed), you could still appoint officers and delegate to them the running of daily operations.
+CT Tip: Either way (i.e., member-managed or manager-managed), you could still appoint officers and delegate to them the running of daily operations.

 LLCs automatically enjoy pass-through taxation (also called flow-through taxation) under IRS rules, unless you elect otherwise.

 CT Tip: Because of pass-through taxation, the LLC doesn’t pay its own taxes on its income the way a C Corporation does.
-Instead, the LLC acts like a conduit.
+Instead, the LLC acts as a conduit.

 With pass-through taxation, LLC owners have to pay tax on the income – even if the business doesn’t distribute money out to them.
 Some investors don’t like this – they prefer corporations where business income is taxable to the business entity (instead of flowing through onto the investor’s return).

 CT Tip: Many states follow these IRS rules – but not all.
-For example, some states tax an LLC as a corporation and not a pass-through.
 When you talk with your advisor about your business taxes, be sure to discuss your state and local tax treatment.

-Electing different taxation.
-Under the IRS “check-the-box” regulations, it’s possible to elect that an LLC be taxed as an S Corporation or C Corporation (instead of an LLC).
+Under the IRS “check-the-box” regulations, it’s possible to elect that an LLC be taxed like an S Corporation or C Corporation (instead of like a sole proprietorship or partnership ).
 If you’d like to go this route, it’s best to consult an advisor who’s familiar with the intricate rules involved, especially if you’d like S Corp status.
-In many cases, it may be simpler to get to S Corp or C Corp tax status by forming a corporation instead of an LLC.

 More in Limited Liability Company (LLC)